bomonike/bomonike.github.io/rustlang.md

 | Defined by: | Cargo.toml | main.rs or lib.rs | mod keyword or file tree |
 | Purpose: | Manage dependencies, build settings, and publishing | Group code that compiles together | Control visibility and scope |
 | Example: | cargo new my_app | serde, rand, tokio | std::fs, std::io |

+<a target="_blank" href="https://www.youtube.com/watch?v=7AGw-IyoYqY">VIDEO</a>:<br />
+In the "src" folder along with main.rs there can be a module such as "bank.rs".
+The first line within bank.rs would be "mod bank".
+Alternately, that code can be in a mod.rs under a folder named "bank".

+In the "src" folder along with main.rs a module called "lib.rs" contain functions that can be accessed by several modules.

 ## Why Rust?